poole/hyde/resources.md

 * [Stack Overflow](http://stackoverflow.com), and more generally the [Stack Exchange](http://stackexchange.com/sites) family of sites
 * [Biostars](https://www.biostars.org/) for general bioinformatics-related questions
+* [ROSALIND interactive bioinformatics problem set](http://rosalind.info/) if you are serious about learning to code

 ### Terminal/Shell